gouthambs/karuth-source/content/articles/zeo-as-a-windows-service.rst

 Code
 ----

 You can fetch the source from my github repo_.
+This script requires ``pywin32`` and ``ZEO`` to run.
 I do intend to put it on PyPi when I have the time

 You can run from ``cmd`` as Administrator::